ZmnSCPxj-jr/sidepool/doc/10-peerswap-in-sidepool.md

 > forwardable peerswap all occur along a single path.
 > Thus, there is no need for multipart payments where individual
 > parts may take different paths to the same destination.
-> Instead, each forwarder waits for the total "agreed-upon amount"
+> Instead, each forwarder waits for the total in-sidepool
-> to be offerred and irrevocably committed by its local acceptor
+> HTLC amount to be offerred and irrevocably committed
-> before proceeding to forward.
+> by its local acceptor before proceeding to forward
+> the in-lightning HTLC(s).
 > This allows each hop to handle its own `htlc_maximum_msat`
 > setting without requiring that the entire path agree on a single
 > maximum HTLC; the effective maximum is the current capacity of